MESH-Research/Pilcrow/.github/CONTRIBUTING.md

   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository on GitHub.
+* Follow the steps in [README.md](https://github.com/MESH-Research/CCR/blob/master/README.md) to setup a development environment with [Lando](https://lando.dev).

+## Branches and Release Flow
+* The `development` branch is our bleeding edge.
+  * All commits on this branch will follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) (CC)
+  * Pull requests into this branch will be squashed into a CC or rebased if all commits are CC and the detail is needed for CHANGELOG genereation or release versioning.
+* The `master` branch is our production release branch.
+  * All commits on this branch will follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) (CC)

 ## Making Changes